VSKut/My-MacOS/README.md

 - [Network Utility X](https://doublerew.net/os-x/network-utility-x/) - After more than 100k downloads on iOS platforms, Network Utility comes also to OS X with Network Utility X, a complete set of network tools.
 - [coconut Battery](https://www.coconut-flavour.com/coconutbattery/) - With coconutBattery you are always aware of your current battery health.
 It shows you live information about the battery in your Mac and iOS device
 - [The Clock 4 macOS](https://www.seense.com/the_clock/) - The Clock has been crafted with care, and deliver everything you could expect from an advanced and beautiful World Clock app.
+- [Wireshark](https://www.wireshark.org/) - Wireshark is the world’s foremost and widely-used network protocol analyzer.

 ### Mobile